NadieSpain/PyWordle/README.md

 # PyWordle
-the wordle game programmed in python and with Tkinter GUI.
-I tried to make it as close as possible to the original
+The wordle game programmed in python and with Tkinter GUI.
+I tried to make it as close as possible to the original.